-OUR COMMUNITY PRIORITY - UPGRADE TO E.P O'NEILL MEMORIAL PARK SPORTING COMPLEX
+OUR COMMUNITY PRIORITY - UPGRADE TO E.P O'NEILL MEPORIAL PARK SPORTING COMPLEX

 Council will continue to advocate for the funding for Stage Two of the E.P.
-O'Neill Memorial Park Sporting Complex upgrade with the vision to provide the residents and visitors to Broken Hill as state-ofthe-art multi-use sporing precinct.
+O'Neill Memorial Park Sporting Complex upgrade with the vision to provide the residents and visitors to Broken Hill as state-of-the-art multi-use sporing precinct.

-Starting in 2023, the \$3.2 million first stage of the redevelopment of the O'Neill Sporting Complex will involve the resurfacing of netball courts, installation of lighting at the netball courts and Norm Fox Oval, installation of accessible paths to link the various sporting facilities in the precinct, and improved roads and parking.
+Starting in 2023, the \$3.2 million first stage of the redevelopment of the O'Neill Sporting Complex will involve the resurfacing of netball courts, installation of lighting at the netball courts.

-The project will be completed in two stages, with the first stage targeting playing surfaces, lighting, and walkways.
-Stage Two includes further upgrades to the cricket and soccer fields and facilities.
+The project will be completed in multiple stages, with the first stage targeting playing surfaces, lighting, and walkways at the Netball Courts.
+Further stages to include further upgrades to the Norm Fox Oval and soccer fields and facilities.